How’s your relationship with food?

 Nutrition experts like Dietitians will rarely (if ever) make you feel fearful about food.
 We recognize when one negative implication of a food is offset by many more positive implications.
 We also recognize the negative role that fear and intimidation play in the big picture of healthy eating.

 On the other hand, health gurus who don’t have the necessary education to understand the big picture often pick up on a negative finding about a food, and then harp on it to create fear.
+Even labelling their products as “clean” can have the fearful effect that what you have is “dirty”.
 This is convenient for them because it turns out that fear of food helps health gurus sell supplement products that most people probably don’t need.

 Examine your relationship with food for any signs of fear or intimidation.
 These are signs that you could work on a healthier relationship with food.